Three-day Lufthansa pilots' strike to disrupt travel next week

 The union said it would not strike during the Easter school holiday period, which starts on April 14 across most of Germany.

-Germany's robust labour market has fuelled expectations that negotiated wages will rise more steeply and different groups of workers have been using strike action to pressure employers.
+Germany's robust labor market has fuelled expectations that negotiated wages will rise more steeply and different groups of workers have been using strike action to pressure employers.

 Lufthansa had to cancel a third of its 1,800 or so scheduled flights on Thursday due to a strike by public sector workers employed in areas such as baggage handling at German airports.